 So, what does CLA do for you?

-Well, the main reason people take a CLA supplement is for weight loss.
-In fact, a study done over 1 year showed those who took CLA consistently lost more body fat (2).
+When people search for CLA benefits, they’re usually looking for support with fat loss, lean mass retention, and overall body composition.
+In fact, a study done over 1 year showed that those who took CLA consistently lost more body fat (2).

 Now, I don’t want to give the wrong impression.
 It’s not like it lit their metabolism on fire and they lost 50 pounds in a month.
 You shouldn't expect any supplement to do that much for you.